What Scrap Metals Are Inside Computers?

 Copper

-Copper is a high sought material in the scrap metal industry, so it’s no wonder why it even can be found inside computers.
-While you’re not going to pull out bare bright wire, you can still find some wires and occasional copper heatsinks inside.
-When you are taking apart your computer, you will come across many wires connected between different parts inside.
-These wires can be sold as computer copper wire to your local scrap yard.
+Copper is a highly sought-after material in the scrap metal industry, so it’s no wonder it can even be found inside computers.
+While you won’t pull out Bare Bright wire, you can still find some wires and occasional copper heatsinks inside.
+When taking apart your computer, you will encounter wires connected between different parts inside.
+These wires can be sold to your local scrap yard as computer copper wire.

 Copper Materials Inside Computers: